tshepang/tag-helper/README.md

 All that's left is pushing the resulting tag to remote repo (via `git push`).

+NOTE: minimum required rustc is v1.21, due to use of Iterator::for_each by structopt.

 ---

 The code is distributed under the terms of both the